oroinc/documentation/cloud/maintenance/basic-use.rst

 Backup
 ------

-Once you start using the Oro application, you can set up a regular backup process.
+Once you start using the Oro application, you can establish a regular backup process.
+This process includes backing up the application media files, a database dump, and the application source code.
+However, it does not cover Elasticsearch and RabbitMQ.
+To restore data from a backup, run the ``backup:restore`` command as described later in the section.

 Backup Everything
 ~~~~~~~~~~~~~~~~~